DFE-Digital/Enterprise-Security-Architecture/Service-Descriptions/SVD-SEC001-Single-Sign-On.md

 2. What is the scope of the service offering
 3. How they're requested
 4. What information is required by the team providing the service
+5. Expertise required by the requesting team
-5. What the C&IS team will provide back to the service
+6. What the C&IS team will provide back to the service

 ---